desihub/desitemplate/README.rst

 setup.py
 ~~~~~~~~

 If your product is primarily Python, it should have a setup.py file.
+See
+the setup.py file included with this template product for further details.

 configure
 ~~~~~~~~~